davidjamesherzog/devices-api/README.md

 ## Running the database

-Postgres is used as the database.
-A docker container is supplied to run Postgres and pgAdmin.
+Postgres is used as the database on port 5432.
+A docker container is supplied to run Postgres and pgAdmin.  pgAdmin can be run on [http://localhost:8888/](http://localhost:8888/)

 ```bash
 $ docker-compose up